dmccarthy6/Tasks/README.md

 ## Tasks Images
 **Updated images coming soon!

-Images from the app currently on the store:

 ### App Store Link:
-[![Download on App Store](Images/AppStoreBlackGithub.png)](https://itunes.apple.com/us/app/tasks/id1378039351?mt=8) **Note, this is the old version of Tasks, not the new improved version.
-The new version will be released soon!
+[![Download on App Store](Images/AppStoreBlackGithub.png)](https://itunes.apple.com/us/app/tasks/id1378039351?mt=8) **Application hasn't been updated on the store yet.
+Working on the final improvements.
+I expect this to be released in early 2020!
 ***
 ## Technologies:
 * UITableView - Using UITableView for the list views in the project.